Customization Is A "PR" Strategy

 The Craftsman Of Days Gone By

 Think about the craftsman of days gone by.
 Nothing was mass-produced.
-Each item, let's say as a piece of furniture, was crafted from scratch made to the unique specifications of one family.
+Each item, let's say as a piece of furniture, was crafted from scratch and made to the unique specifications of one family.

 However, the quality and craftsmanship of a customized piece of furniture are usually better in the customized production model.

 Said another way, the outcome is better using the customized model for the customer.
 The customer is more satisfied with the results of the product.

 Like the furniture example, customized training for an individual runner produces much better outcomes than a standardized approach to training.

 The athlete comes closer to reaching their God-given potential using the customized training approach.

 Customized training should always be the de facto standard, not the exception.